 My name is Mrs XXX XXX 46yrs old.
 Lives in XXX.
 I’m a mother of 3 young children aged 6/9/14.
 I want to report the fraud people who acted as HMRC and high authority to get a big amount of money from me using the Bitcoin machine and sending me code telling me that I owed the government unpaid tax by not paying enough tax and to prove this is not me I have to pay in money to resolve the case and this is refundable once cleared.
 I trusted this person who named himself as HMRC investigation officer as the number showing on my phone when checked by me was HMRC telephone number.

 After I paid in the amount they said I have been referred back to the police officer investigation unit and telling me that the warrant of arrest was already in the police custody so to be able to withhold the case is to pay in warrant arrest fee.
-I was so scared at time as they become hostile to me and threatening me that if don’t act fast it will affect my work and high court magistrate authority will confiscate my passport, driving licence, bank accounts and all my assets as this was government properties and this will make impact to me from travelling as there was an accusation against my name.
+I was so scared at time as they become hostile to me and threatening me that if don’t act fast it will affect my work and high court magistrate authority will confiscate my passport, driving license, bank accounts and all my assets as this was government properties and this will make impact to me from travelling as there was an accusation against my name.

 After they took my cash they told me in order to get a new national insurance I have to clear my name by building funds to generate a new National insurance.
 They ask me to use my credit cards by buying one4all cards, itunes cards, google play, steam and xbox voucher cards and by this I can generate funds to resolve the case.

-They advised me not to disclosed the case to anyone as this may affect the case and I could potentially loose the amount I already started to pay in.
+They advised me not to disclose the case to anyone as this may affect the case and I could potentially loose the amount I already started to pay in.
 I was so scared at that time that I felt I cannot turn to authority as the case already in place they constantly on the phone with me as if I’m under surveillance.
 I was asked to go to bank make overdrafts and personal loans to be able to generate funds for my new NI.
 They even use my account to transfer money as if they acted helping me to generate funds amounting to £75000.

 The final payment was I have been asked to sell my car as the authority only given me time-frame to generate these funds otherwise the high court authority will be in my house and seize my assets so to avoid this I sold my car and paid the money to the said funds.
 When I have nothing to give to pay in the funds they stop their communication to me.
-I have reported this to Police Action Fraud Line with crime reference number: NFRC XXX.Email from victim of scam via bitcoin ATM’s
+I have reported this to Police Action Fraud Line with crime reference number: NFRC XXX.Email from victim of a scam via bitcoin ATM’s

 I would be grateful if you can extend your help to me to stop this people behind this inhumane act and put them behind the bars.
 I have all the proof of BTC address and transaction ID and Bitcoin ATM location are as follows: